 Orthognathic surgery enhances the function of the jaw and restores facial harmony, but patients also enjoy many additional benefits of corrective jaw surgery, including

 - Relief from chronic pain in the jaw

 - Improved chewing, speaking, breathing, and sleeping

 - Minimal treatment time

-Dr. Larson and Dr. Park are experienced oral and maxillofacial surgeons, which means they are specialists when it comes to understanding facial structures and function.
+Drs.
+Park, Arcan, and Brewer are experienced oral and maxillofacial surgeons, which means they are specialists when it comes to understanding facial structures and function.
 If your teeth and jaws do not line up and you are experiencing any symptoms associated with your condition, corrective jaw surgery may be right for you.
-We encourage you to contact our office to schedule a personalized consultation with Dr. Larson or Dr. Park.
+We encourage you to contact our office to schedule a personalized consultation with one of our doctors.
 Together, we can achieve your goals for a brighter, healthier smile.